University of Wales, Romania

-The Foundation for the Promotion of European Education F.I.N.E. - University of Wales, Romania (Fundaţia Pentru Promovarea Învăţământalui European F.I.N.E – Universitatea Wales România), a university located in Bucharest, Romania, was established in 2001 and received authorisation to function from the Romanian Ministry of Education, Research and Youth in 2003.
+The Foundation for the Promotion of European Education F.I.N.E. – University of Wales, Romania (Fundația Pentru Promovarea Învățământalui European F.I.N.E – Universitatea Wales România), a university located in Bucharest, Romania, was established in 2001 and received authorisation to function from the Romanian Ministry of Education, Research and Youth in 2003.
+It is part of the University of Wales.
 Classes are taught during the day and 3-year degrees in Management and Marketing are awarded.